 (A) A blind applicant for rental housing wants live in a dwelling unit with a seeing eye dog.
 The building has a no pets policy.
 It is a violation of this section for the owner or manager of the apartment complex to refuse to permit the applicant to live in the apartment with a seeing eye dog because, without the seeing eye dog, the blind person will not have an equal opportunity to use and enjoy a dwelling.

-(BA) Progress Gardens is a 300 unit apartment complex with 450 parking spaces which are available to tenants and guests of Progress Gardens on a first-come, first-served basis.
+(BA) Progress Gardens is a 300 unit apartment complex with 450 parking spaces which are available to tenants and guests of Progress Gardens on a first\come, first\served basis.
 John applies for housing in Progress Gardens.
 John has a mobility disability and is unable to walk more than a short distance and therefore requests that a parking space near his unit be reserved for him so he will not have to walk very far to get to his apartment.
 It is a violation of this section for the owner or manager of Progress Gardens to refuse to make this accommodation.
-Without a reserved space, John might be unable to live in Progress Gardens at all or, when he has to park in a space far from his unit, might have great difficulty getting from his car to his apartment unit.
+Without a reserved space, John might be unable to live in Progress Gardens at all or, when he has to park in a space far from his unit, might have great difficulty getting from his ear to his apartment unit.
 The accommodation therefore is necessary to afford John an equal opportunity to use and enjoy a dwelling.
-The accommodation is reasonable because it is feasible and practical under the circumstances.
 The accommodation should be granted because it does not constitute an undue burden nor a fundamental alteration, as defined in Section 11093.28.

-(C) A person with a mental health disability requests to her pay rent through a third party payee rather than pay her rent directly from her checking account.
+(C) A person with a mental health disability requests to her pay rent through a third-party payee rather than pay her rent directly from her checking account.